MalekMansour/MyBedroom/README.md

 **Evergreen Digital Legacy:**
 The true power of MyBedroom lies in its capacity to create an evergreen digital record.
 Over time, your personal archive will serve as a historical record of your digital life, capturing your evolving interests, ideas, and discoveries in a medium that defies the typical fleeting nature of the internet.

+So it's a bit of a mix of discord and mega.
+You can get up to 20gb of storage and upload images, videos, documents and websites.